 Penultimate year students, who fail Delict A in the June examination, may qualify to write a supplementary examination in January/February 2011.
-Supplementary examinations can only be taken subject to the Faculty Policy as set out on p47 of the Survival Guide.
+Supplementary examinations can only be taken subject to the Faculty Policy as set out in the Survival Guide.